Gameknight5249/Gameknight-CTF_Library/picoCTF_playbook/bigzip-generalskills.md

 ## Lessons Learned
 - Always confirm that files are fully extracted before searching.
 - `"grep -r"` is a fast and reliable way to search through large, nested directories.
-- Checking your environment (e.g., browser shell vs. local machine) can prevent missed files.
+- Checking your environment (e.g., browser shell vs. local machine) can prevent missing files.